ahm3afifi/Catch-It/README.md

 # How to Build

-Download zip or fork & clone project on your desktop and run it.
-That's it.
+1. Download zip or fork & clone project on your desktop.
+2. Open `CatchIt.xcodeproj` file in Xcode.
+3. Now you can build and run the app.

+# Certificate
+You can check my iOS Developer Nanodegree Certificate [here](https://confirm.udacity.com/2DTEPF5).